Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 Throughout the analysis, multiple assumptions were made to manage challenges with the data.
 These assumptions and caveats are noted below:

-**Assumption:** Beneficiariery opt-outs and data manipulation in 2010 greatly affected KPI results.
+**Caveats:** Beneficiariery opt-outs and data manipulation in 2010 greatly affected KPI results.

 * **Increased opt-outs:** A meaningful share of beneficiaries likely opted out in 2010 due to heightened privacy concerns among those with rare or high-cost conditions being identified through the dataset, reducing representation of heavier utilizers.
 * **Disclosure recoding/suppression:** To protect confidentiality, some rare or high-cost procedures were removed or recoded to more common, lower-cost categories, shifting the all 3 final KPIs.
 * **Comorbidity distortion:** The recorded number of chronic-condition comorbidities was artificially increased across the board.
 As a result, the dataset overstates how many conditions each beneficiary actually had, and additional claims were deleted or recoded to lower costs and reduce identifiability.

+**Assumptions:** The component measure Premium Revenue was estimated

+* **Premium Revenue Estimation Breakdown:** Premium revenue is the denominator (component measure) of MLR.
+For each beneficiary, it equals the months of Part B or Part D enrollment during the year multiplied by that year’s national average monthly premium for that part, then summed across beneficiaries.
+This simplification of premium revenue was necessary because the dataset lacks beneficiary-specific monthly premium amounts by Medicare part.
+By contrast, Allowed Cost, the MLR numerator, required no simplification and reflects the claims spend as reported.